 WHY THE FARNSWORTH HOUSE TOUR?

-Shortly after its public opening, CAF received several requests from private groups to organize tours of this architectural masterpiece.
-CAF docents and staff realized that this significant site—and its architect, who had such an immense impact on the world of design—ought to be introduced to the greater public.
+Shortly after its public opening, CAC received several requests from private groups to organize tours of this architectural masterpiece.
+CAC docents and staff realized that this significant site—and its architect, who had such an immense impact on the world of design—ought to be introduced to the greater public.

 EXPLORE WITH US